kluchey/OMG/pages/Journals.md

 - Math explanations are an art, not always a science.
 Math explanations should predict where a solver and a reader would mess up their understanding and show those steps specifically.
+	- #eg "Do you want me to scan the left or the right?" and a person responds "right?